Gene Therapy for X-Linked Retinitis Pigmentosa

 However, a research team led by Professor Robert MacLaren from the University of Oxford has reprogrammed the genetic code of the RPGR gene to make it more stable, but in a way that does not affect its function.
 This has allowed the gene to be delivered reliably by an AAV vector into retinal cells.

-In order to administer our AAV gene therapy vector, the eye's clear internal jelly must first be removed by a type of 'key-hole' surgery known as a vitrectomy.
+In order to administer the AAV vector, the eye's clear internal jelly must first be removed by a type of 'key-hole' surgery known as a vitrectomy.
 This procedure is quite safe, and the eye's clear internal jelly is gradually restored by the body in the weeks following the surgery.

 On 16 March 2017, the first person in the world received the gene therapy for XLRP in an operation conducted at the John Radcliffe Hospital in Oxford and led by Professor Robert MacLaren.